demoklion/jandu/README.md

 _TL;DR: `git clone https://github.com/demoklion/jandu.git && cd jandu/ && npm i`_.

-This runs on GitHub Pages and is built by TravisCI, which activates with every commit to the master branch.
+This runs on GitHub Pages.
 It was forked from a free template based on Bootstrap 4 and modified using VS Code.
 It will forever be a WIP with irregular upgrades & changes.
 To setup the dev environment, you just need to download and install [Git](https://git-scm.com/download/win), [VS Code](https://code.visualstudio.com/) and [Node.JS](https://nodejs.org/en/), then follow instructions in Installation section.

 ## Copyright and License

-Copyright 2018 Ján Dugovič, based on a template adapted from Blackrock Digital LLC.
+Copyright 2023 Ján Dugovič, based on a template adapted from Blackrock Digital LLC.
 Code released under the [MIT](https://github.com/BlackrockDigital/startbootstrap-grayscale/blob/gh-pages/LICENSE) license.